 With a smile, Dull says that he “is so grateful for how our community has continued to support us, and I will always support them.”

-Will there ever be an additional Chick-fil-A in Madison?
+Will there be another Chick-fil-A in Madison, Alabama?

 The age-old question that everybody wants to know: Will we ever see another Chick-fil-A location?